Burnley Youth Theatre: History

 Burnley Youth Theatre evolved out of the Burnley Inter-Schools Drama Group (established in September 1972).
 Almost immediately the group's name was shortened to Burnley Youth Theatre and ran as such throughout 1973.
 Burnley Youth Theatre formally established its own constitution in April 1974.
 In its early years the Youth Theatre was run from various locations in Burnley, including the Deaf Institute on Hebrew Road.
 Most performances took place in the Towneley High School, now Unity Unity College, drama studio, with the last Burnley Youth theatre performance held there in June 1986.
+In the late 1970s, when Burnley Council implemented its Slum Clearance Plan to regenerate deprived Burnley wards, BYT's rehearsal room was part of the programme.
+As recompense, Burnley Council gave BYT a long term lease on some land opposite Queens Park.
 In 1978 the organisation moved onto its current site on Queens Park Road and worked from two wooden huts / sheds.
 The site had previously been home to the experimental theatre group Welfare State International.
 In 1983 as part of the government's Youth Opportunities Programme, one shed was converted into a theatre which opened in September 1983 with the musical Camelot.
 The shed was named the Quarry Theatre, due to the theatre sitting on the edge of the disused Bank Hall Colliery quarry site.
 The theatre remains on the same site today.

-BYT (as Burnley Youth Theatre is affectionally known) depended on volunteers to ensure the successful running of the organisation.
-However, in 1986, BYT employed its first part-time Artistic Director, Anthony Preston.
+BYT (as Burnley Youth Theatre is affectionally known) depended on volunteers to ensure the successful running of the organisation through much of the 1970s and early 1980s.
+However as the youth theatre grew and developed it was decided in 1986, to employ its first part-time Artistic Director, Anthony Preston.
 On average, the theatre developed and delivered 6 to 10 shows annually at that time.
-In 1987 BYT were invited to form part of a welcome celebration to H.M.
-The Queen when she officially opened the Burnley Mechanics Theatre on 12 November 1987.
+In 1987 BYT were invited to form part of a welcome celebration for H.M.
+Queen Elizabeth II when she officially opened the Burnley Mechanics Theatre on 12 November 1987.
 The Mechanics hosted the BYT's large scale Christmas shows from 1994 until 2004.